It’s frustrating, right?

 I don’t believe in the idea of turning passion into a business to make money.

-But if you are able to find a specific group that you can have fun serving and hanging out with and that you resonate with, you’re going to have a business that does incredibly well.
+But if you are able to find a specific group of all your ideal clients who you can have fun serving and hanging out with and that you resonate with, you’re going to have a business that does incredibly well.

 The reason for this is very simple.
 When you wake up feeling motivated about your business, any problems that you have to solve to be successful will become opportunities instead of obligations and obstacles.